Wind20226/Modelling-of-3D-chromatin-structure/README.md

 energytwopoint_LJpotential_spa_inclu_energyk1.py, rejectcollision_endpoint.py, rejectcollision_midddlepoint.py, rejectcollision_twopoints.py, rotatetwo.py: the programs needed for r1.py.

-Please citing this work if you find this repo is useful for your projects.
+Please cite this work if you find this repo is useful for your projects.

 ```
 Qingzhu Yang, and Zhihua Zhang.
 "Lattice Simulation-based diffusion modelling of 3D chromatin structure."
 Computational and Structural Biotechnology Journal (2022).